su8code/ethioclicks-javaapp/README.md

 ![Edit Profile](images/setup-installer-strctr.JPG)

-#### Then the next step will be adding our own java runtime environment. we can get the Java runtime from our already installed Java Runtime software Path or if we don't have Java Runtime already installed we need to download the java JRE runtime from the oracle official website. <br />
+#### Then next we will add our own java runtime environment.
+we can get the Java runtime from our already installed Java Runtime software Path or if we don't have Java Runtime already installed we need to download the java JRE runtime from the oracle official website. <br />
 Click Here to Donwload JRE [Oracle Download Java Runtime Environment](https://www.java.com/en/download/)

 #### step 5.
 First create jre folder inside the 'setup-installer-folder/bin'  folder